 “Complications of malaria are one of the popular things that we are commonly tested on about on ward rounds” – Fourth-year medical student and founder of MUST-EMIG

 There are real fears that the challenge of COVID-19 has been a huge threat to the progress made in eliminating Malaria.
 Many places have faced an increased burden on already fragile health systems.
-There have been disruptions to the distribution of materials including mosquito nets and antimalarials, as well as reports of increasing reluctance to seek medical care for patients with a fever due to the fear of the stigma of COVID-19.
-The WHO’s estimates that malaria interventions have been reduced by between 15 and 25 per cent during the pandemic.
+There have been disruptions to the distribution of materials, including mosquito nets and antimalarials, and reports of increasing reluctance to seek medical care for patients with a fever due to the fear of the stigma of COVID-19.
+The WHO estimates that malaria interventions have been reduced by between 15 and 25 per cent during the pandemic.
 Furthermore, in 2020, the COVID-19 pandemic likely caused 40-50,000 excess deaths from malaria that otherwise could have been prevented.

-Unsurprisingly, the number of malaria cases identified in 2020 in those with recent travel history to an endemic area have fallen.
+Unsurprisingly, the number of malaria cases identified in 2020 in those with recent travel history to an endemic area has fallen.
 Malaria tests performed (on adults and children) at the Manchester Foundation Trust have fallen by 68% compared to 2019, with 92% fewer positive cases.
-As travel corridors start to re-open, those working in malaria-free countries will need to start thinking ‘could this be malaria?’ once again.
-While this fall in testing numbers is not surprising, it doesn’t mean that you shouldn’t include malaria on your list of differentials when warranted.
-There is a great refresher on the website and here’s a memory jog for those of us who haven’t thought about malaria for a while.
+As travel corridors reopen, those working in malaria-free countries will need to start thinking, ‘could this be malaria?’ once again.
+While this fall in testing numbers is unsurprising, it doesn’t mean you shouldn’t include malaria on your list of differentials when warranted.

 - Fever or anaemia in a child who has recently returned from a malaria-endemic area